ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 - `'<view_external_name\>'`

     Specifies the external name of the external view.
 External systems that populate tuples into the external view refer to the external view by the external name.
-The `'<view_external_name\>'` must be a String constant encased in single quotation marks ('ExternalName').
+The `'<view_external_name\>'` must be a String constant that is encased in single quotation marks ('ExternalName').

 ### Examples
 {: #aql-reference-examples-29}